JONSASSE/432-2018/slides/class05/README.md

 1. When should we center and/or rescale predictors?
     - It's especially helpful when you are trying to interpret an interaction term between a factor and a quantitative variable, or when you are trying to describe the importance of each of a set of predictors with different scales in a model, to answer questions like "does BMI or SBP have a bigger association with my outcome"?
 2. Is ANOVA a useful approach for variable selection in a linear regression model?
 When using ANOVA to compare two models with one nested in the other, if there is statistically significant value, does it mean the bigger model is better or the other model is better?
     - If you compare two **nested** models (so, say model 1 is A, B and C and model 2 is A, B, C, D, E, and F) and find a significant difference between them, it means that D, E, and F add significant value over and above what you get from model 1.
     - But, of course, statistical significance of a predictor set within the sample in which you built the model is just one approach to finding a good model, or declaring one model better than another.
 A useful step, but it leaves out prediction in new data, for instance.
     - And if the models you want to compare aren't **nested**, ANOVA is not especially helpful in sorting out the issues involved.
+    - We'll do an example today that (among other things) includes an ANOVA comparison of three nested candidate models.
 3. How do we decide if an interaction term is worth including in a model, or not worth including?
     - Relevant approaches include
         - face validity (if the interaction is an important part of the underlying theory behind the data analysis)
         - tests of statistical significance (via t test of the interaction term in the simplest case of two factors each with two levels, or via sequential `anova` testing of the group of variables included in the interaction term
         - comparisons of model fit with and without the interaction within the sample used to estimate models (including AIC, BIC and adjusted R^2^)
-        - comparisons of model prediction quality via cross-validation, comparing the models with and without interaction using the root mean squared prediction error, and the mean absolute prediction error, and yes, I'll talk more about this in the days to come.
+        - comparisons of model prediction quality via cross-validation, comparing the models with and without interaction using the root mean squared prediction error, and the mean absolute prediction error, and yes, I'll talk more about this today, though not in the context of assessing an interaction term.
 4. Does it make sense to use categorical variables to predict numeric ones?
     - Sure.
 Which would you predict to be taller knowing nothing else about them: a 25-year old man or a 25-year old woman?
     - But of course, sex is a categorical variable, and height is a numeric one.
 So it's the same idea in other settings.